MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: SYSTEM IMPLEMENTATION

-The \gls{poi} planning requires two types of utility calculations: First, an estimation of the \textbf{maximum possible utility} is computed using the Euclidean distance only, ignoring navigation and battery constraints.
-Second, a fine-grained calculation refines the estimate by incorporating navigation distance and battery consumption.
-By splitting the utility calculation into these two steps, the costly navigation and battery calculations are only performed for the most promising \glspl{poi}, while distant candidates are pruned early. \paragraph{POI Planning} The two introduced components are coordinated by the POI planning component, which selects the most suitable POI for a robot by evaluating and comparing candidate POIs based on their expected utility and coordination with other robots.
+The \gls{poi} planning requires two types of utility calculations: First, an estimation of the \textbf{maximum possible utility} ($u^{max}_r(s_r, p)$) is computed using the Euclidean distance only, ignoring navigation and battery constraints.
+Second, a fine-grained calculation ($u^{det}_r(s_r, p)$) refines the estimate by incorporating navigation distance and battery consumption.
+By splitting the utility calculation into these two steps, the costly navigation and battery calculations are only performed for the most promising \glspl{poi}, while distant candidates are pruned early.

+This design is intended to provide a flexible system for defining relevant metrics to assess a~\glspl{poi} contribution to the overall mission progress, while still permitting interpretation of the estimates and intuitive adjustments by an operator.
+By estimating mission progress solely from the robot state and~\gls{poi} attributes, the estimation process is purely encapsulated within each robot and can be computed efficiently. \paragraph{POI Planning} The two introduced components are coordinated by the POI planning component, which selects the most suitable POI for a robot by evaluating and comparing candidate POIs based on their expected utility and coordination with other robots.
 For each planning step up to a predefined planning depth, the module recursively selects the next POI, resulting in an ordered list of POIs that constitutes a plan.
 The robot will then execute the first POI of this plan.

-The POI planning starts by retrieving the current list of \glspl{poi} from mission control for goal selection.
-Initially, the maximum possible utility for each~\gls{poi} is calculated based on an operator-defined, less computationally intensive set of utility-features that provide an upper estimate. \glspl{poi} with a negative estimated maximum utility, as well as those for which another robot has already registered a higher utility, are filtered out.
+The POI planning starts by retrieving the current list of \glspl{poi} ($\mathcal{P}$) from mission control for goal selection.
+Initially, the maximum possible utility for each~\gls{poi} is calculated based on an operator-defined, less computationally intensive set of utility-features that provide an upper estimate.

-For the remaining \glspl{poi}, a detailed utility calculation, utilizing more exact but computationally costly utility features, is performed.
-The resulting values are weighted according to the current planning depth using
+\glspl{poi} with a negative estimated maximum utility, as well as those for which another robot has already registered a higher utility, are filtered out.
+For the remaining \glspl{poi} ($\mathcal{P}'$), a detailed utility calculation ($u^{det}_{r}(s^0_r, p^0)$), utilizing more exact but computationally costly utility features, is performed.
+The resulting values are weighted according to the current planning depth ($D$) using: